Sillu Karuppatti: Pink Bag

 Maanja (Rahul), the teenaged ragpicker, begins to crush on Mity (Sara Arjun), a girl from a wealthy household, after stumbling upon her photo in the garbage from her home.
 Soon, he begins to collect knickknacks from her garbage everyday – a seemingly broken Walkman that has a recording of her song (she is an aspiring musician) and a ring that holds emotional value.
 But given their class difference, can he muscle up courage to give these back to her?
 And will she be able to see his ‘love’?

 Kakka Kadi

-Madhu (Nivedhithaa Sathish) and Mugilan (Manikandan K) have a friendship that eventually blossoms into love.
-Mugilan works for a company and creates memes.
-Madhu is a fashion designer.
-They both share a cab quite often.
-Soon, Mugilan is diagnosed with scrotum cancer, and Madhu gives him love and hope.
+Madhu (Nivedhithaa Sathish) and Mugilan (Manikandan K) are two strangers who share cab rides often as they travel along the same route.
+Mugilan is a white collar employee while Madhu is a fashion designer.
+Mugilan is diagnosed with scrotum cancer which causes his fiance to call off their engagement, causing Mugilan to loose his cheer.
+During the cab rides, Mugilan and Madhu form a friendship and through his chemotherapy and treatment sessions get closer to each other.
+The segment ends with Mugilan's surgery a success and Madhu visiting him in the hospital and confessing her love with Mugilan happily accepting it.

 Turtles

 A widower Navaneethan (Kravmaga Sreeram) spots Yashoda (Leela Samson) playing at a park and is instantly smitten by her.
 They get acquainted at the hospital – they are undergoing a master health checkup – and open up to each other about their respective lives over a turtle walk.
 While they have no problem beginning a conversation, unlike youngsters who have fallen in love, the doubts that crop up are more or less similar – "does he/she really love me?".